Dual-route hypothesis to reading aloud: Reading speed

 Skilled readers demonstrate longer reaction times when reading aloud irregular words that do not follow spelling-sound rules compared with regular words.
 When an irregular word is presented, both the lexical and nonlexical pathways are activated but they generate conflicting information that takes time to be resolved.
 The decision-making process that appears to take place indicates that the two routes are not entirely independent from one another.
-This data further explains why regular words, that follow spelling-sound rules but also have been stored in long-term memory, are read faster since both pathways can "agree" about the issue of pronunciation.
+This data further explains why regular words, that both follow spelling-sound rules and have been stored in long-term memory, are read faster since both pathways "agree" about the issue of pronunciation.

 Attentional demands of each route

 According to the current model of dual-route processing, each of the two pathways consumes different amounts of limited attentional resources.
 The nonlexical pathway is thought to be more active and constructive as it assembles and selects the correct subword units from various potential combinations.
-For example, when reading the word "leaf", that adheres to spelling to sound rules, the reader must assemble and recognize the two-letter grapheme "ea" in order to produce the sound "ee" that corresponds to it.
+For example, when reading the word "leaf", that its spelling adheres to sound rules, the reader must assemble and recognize the two-letter grapheme "ea" in order to produce the sound "ee" that corresponds to it.
 It engages in controlled processing and thus requires more attentional capacities, which can vary in amount depending on the complexity of the words being assembled.
 On the other hand, the processing that takes place in the lexical pathway appears to be more automatic, since the word-sound units in it are pre-assembled.
 Lexical processing is thus considered to be more passive, consuming less attentional resources.